popojargo/orchester/README.md

 ---

-To get started with slack, you first need to get a legacy token and a oauth token.
+To get started with slack, you first need to get a legacy token and a OAuth token.

 **Legacy token**

 Simply go to the following url and issue a new legacy token: https://api.slack.com/custom-integrations/legacy-tokens

+You can then add the legacy token in **legacy_token**.

 >**Note**: You'll need to be connected to issue a token.

 **OAuth token**

-Since Slack use Oauth tokens, we have to do some operations.

-1. Start the `bin/slack_token.py` server.
+Before you can actually generate an OAuth token, you'll need to have a Slack application.

+> **How to create an app?**: Go to https://api.slack.com/apps and click on *Create New App* <br />
+You must add the following permission scopes: **users:read** and **users:read.email** <br />
+You will also need to set the following Redirect URI: http://localhost:8888/finish_auth

+You can then store the client id and client secret in **client_id** and **client_secret**

+You are now all setup to generate the final OAuth token.

+1. Run `orchest generate slack`
 2. Go to: `http://localhost:8888/begin_auth`
 3. Click on "Add to slack"

-**Warnings**
+4. Click Authorize
+5. It should show a OAuth token.
+Save that in the configuration file at **token**

-Since we are only using the FREE version, we can't use the api to remove a user.
+>**Warnings**: Free Slack users can't use the api to remove a user.

 ---